waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Menu Mechanics
 *   **Item Tossing Sequence:** To discard an item, select it from the PACK, press A, then move the cursor down twice to select 'TOSS' and press A again.
 Finally, confirm the quantity to discard.
+*   **Inventory Bug:** The 'TOSS' and 'GIVE' commands in the PACK menu are non-functional.
+They trigger a menu reset.
+The only known way to free an inventory slot is to *use* an item in battle.